 • With the Cloud Security Alliance SDP architecture, we have several components:

-With an SDP browser-based solution, the user uses a web browser to access the applications and only works with applications that can speak across a browser.
-So it doesn’t give you the full range of TCP and UDP ports, but you can do many things that speak natively across HTML5.
+With an SDP browser-based solution, the user accesses the applications using a web browser and only works with applications that can speak across a browser.
+So, it doesn’t give you the full range of TCP and UDP ports, but you can do many things that speak natively across HTML5.

-Most browser-based solutions don’t give you the additional security posture checks of assessing the end user device than an endpoint with the client installed.
+Most browser-based solutions don’t require additional security posture checks to assess the end-user device rather than an endpoint with the client installed.

 Software-Defined Perimeter: Browser-based solution

 The AHs accept connections from the IHS and provide a set of services protected securely by the SDP service.
-The AHs are under the administrative control of the enterprise domain.
+They are under the administrative control of the enterprise domain.
 They do not acknowledge communication from any other host and will not respond to non-provisioned requests.
-This architecture enables the control plane to remain separate from the data plane achieving a scalable security system.
+This architecture enables the control plane to remain separate from the data plane, achieving a scalable security system.

 The IH and AH devices connect to an SDP controller that secures access to isolated assets by ensuring that the users and their devices are authenticated and authorized before granting network access.
 After authenticating an IH, the SDP controller determines the list of AHs to which the IH is authorized to communicate.
 The AHs are then sent a list of IHs that should accept connections.

-Aside from the hosts and the controller, we have the SDP gateway component that provides authorized users and devices access to protected processes and services.
-The protected assets are located behind the gateway that can be architecturally positioned in multiple locations such as the cloud or on-premise.
-The gateways can exist in multiple locations in parallel.
+Aside from the hosts and the controller, we have the SDP gateway component, which provides authorized users and devices access to protected processes and services.
+The protected assets are located behind the gateway and can be architecturally positioned in multiple locations, such as the cloud or on-premise.
+The gateways can exist in various locations simultaneously.

-A user with multiple tunnels to multiple gateways will be expected in the real world.
+A user with multiple tunnels to multiple gateways is expected in the real world.
 It’s not a static path or a one-to-one relationship but a user-to-application relationship.
-The applications can exist everywhere, whereby the tunnel is dynamic and ephemeral.
+The applications can exist everywhere, and the tunnel is dynamic and ephemeral.

 For a client to connect to the gateway, latency or SYN SYN/ACK RTT testing should be performed to determine the Internet links’ performance.
 This ensures that the application access path always uses the best gateway, improving application performance.